malt2/malt2/README.md

 ```
 module install icc cuda80 luajit
 ```
-### To build everything including dstorm, orm and torch, just type:
+### To build everything including dstorm, orm and torch, just type from the top-level directory:

 ```
 make